Connected-Data/cdkg-challenge/README.md

-To do that, we will combine our greatest strengths: community, knowledge, and technology.
+To do that, we combine our greatest strengths: community, knowledge, and technology.

+## The Connected Data Knowledge Graph
+This what is included in the first release of the CDKG:

+- 'Domain Metamodel': Technology agnostic, simple graph of entities and relationships
+- 'Property Graph Schema': Domain graph and Lexical graph
+- 'Metadata': Speakers and Sessions
+- 'Raw data': Session transcripts
+- 'Knowledge Graph': Data on Categories, Events, Speakers, Talks, Tags and their relationships
+- 'Evaluation data': Baseline questions and answers on the data included in the CDKG
+- 'Source code': Code used to construct and query the Knowledge Graph using Kuzu.

 ## The Problem